 Since 2007, Christian Aid's partner Rice Watch Action Network (R1) has been helping small-scale farmers adapt to a changing environment through an approach called the Climate Resiliency Field School (CrFS).
-Given the success of the initiative, it has now been expanded to 33 areas or local governments across The Philippines.
+This has now been expanded to 33 areas or local governments across The Philippines.

-In the Climate Resiliency Field Schools, farmer members receive a season-long training programme1 with a focus on sustainable, agroecologically based, climate resilient agriculture.
+In the Climate Resiliency Field Schools, farmer members receive a season-long training programme with a focus on sustainable, agroecologically based, climate resilient agriculture.
 The groups learn from on-farm experimentation with improved local rice varieties.
 Through training on a wide variety of issues, they bring their own substantial knowledge as experienced farmers to the process.

-Training in meteorology is especially emphasised but also on a wide variety of agricultural issues, such as integrated pest management, soil fertility and system of rice intensification (SRI), an agroecological approach that uses less seed and water.
+Training in meteorology is especially emphasised but also on a wide variety of agricultural issues, such as integrated pest management, soil fertility and system of rice intensification (SRI), an agro-ecological approach that uses less seed and water.

-The CrFS are implemented through a close partnership between various agencies.
-Our partner R1, who provides technical advice and training for a year; the Local Government Unit (LGU) Agriculture Office, whose staff implement the field schools and then continue to provide climate forecasts and technical support in following years; and the Philippine Atmospheric Geophysical and Astronomical Services Administration (PAGASA), the county's meteorological agency, who provides forecasts, advice and training.
+CrFSs are implemented through a close partnership between various agencies.
+R1 provides technical advice and training for a year; the Local Government Unit (LGU) Agriculture Office, whose staff implement the field schools and then continue to provide climate forecasts and technical support in following years; and the Philippine Atmospheric Geophysical and Astronomical Services Administration (PAGASA), the county's meteorological agency, who provide forecasts, advice and training.
 Each LGU sets up an automatic weather station, which links to PAGASA and becomes part of their expanded network of climate measuring points, thereby improving weather forecasting for the nation as well as the local area.
 The municipality votes a budget to enable the LGU to implement the approach and Christian Aid supports R1 to carry out their technical and training role.

-In 2016, Christian Aid carried out an in-depth impact assessment2 of two municipalities implementing the field schools - Irosin, where the field schools group members were well established since the work began in 2011 and Santa Magdalena, with field schools in their first year of implementation.
+In 2016, Christian Aid carried out an in-depth impact assessment of two municipalities implementing the field schools - Irosin, where the field schools are well established since the work began in 2011 and Santa Magdalena, in their first year of implementation.

 Both municipalities are located in Sorsogon Province, at the southern tip of Luzon.
-This area is relatively vulnerable to climate change, even by risk assessment measures in The Philippines3.
+This area is relatively vulnerable to climate change, even by risk assessment measures in The Philippines.
 It is in the "very high" category of vulnerability to future rainfall changes and temperature increases, and its location in the main typhoon belt means the area is also highly vulnerable to cyclones.
-The project area sits under the 4th most active volcano in the country, although this also means access to fertile land.
+The project area sits under the 4th most active volcano in the country, although this can also mean positive effects for soil fertility.

 Group members rely largely on agriculture for their livelihood - rice being the staple crop, together with livestock (mainly pigs and poultry), coconut, fruit and vegetables.
 Their own assessment of the changing climate risks they face mirrors the scientific forecast.
 The farmers talked about stronger typhoons, increased drought and longer dry spells, more intense rainfall when it does rain and more frequent periods of intense heat and heatwave.
-Average temperature in the area has already increased by well over 1°C since the end of the 19th century4.
+Average temperature in the area has already increased by well over 1°C since the end of the 19th century.